Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 He didn’t go immediately.
 There was always time for a last tender moment.
 But then he went, and she watched him until the door closed behind him.

-Once it had, she turned back to consider the *next* scene in the tableau---Fyu going to war.
+Once it had, she turned back to consider the *next* scene in the tableau - Fyu going to war.
 And if the previous scene had been painful to look at for the raw grief and anguish it conveyed so well, the next one was painful for a very different reason.

 ...Because it was all too familiar.